penjuin610/Supply-Chain-Sustainability-Classifier/README.md

 ### Files and Directories

-- `my_trained_model.h5`: This file contains the trained machine learning model saved in the Hierarchical Data Format (HDF5) format.
-It can be loaded and used for making predictions on new text data.
+- `my_trained_model.h5`: Trained machine learning model saved in HDF5 format.

-- `label_encoder.pkl`: This file contains the label encoder used to encode the target labels during model training.
-It is necessary for decoding the predicted labels back to their original form.
+- `label_encoder.pkl`: Label encoder used for encoding target labels during model training.

-- `trainmodel.ipynb`: This Jupyter Notebook file contains the code used to train the machine learning model.
-It includes steps for data preprocessing, feature extraction, model definition, training, and evaluation.
+- `trainmodel.ipynb`: Jupyter Notebook for training the machine learning model.

-- `aicp_final-version.ipynb`: This Jupyter Notebook file contains the main code for running the entire pipeline, from data extraction to model evaluation.
-It includes all the necessary steps to preprocess the data, extract features, and make predictions using the trained model.
+- `aicp_final-version.ipynb`: Jupyter Notebook for the entire pipeline, from data extraction to model evaluation.

+- `download_files.ipynb`: Jupyter Notebook for automatically downloading files from a list of URLs.

-- `cleaned_texts.csv`: This CSV file contains the preprocessed text data after cleaning and preprocessing steps.
-It serves as the input for feature extraction and model training.
+- `cleaned_texts.csv`: Preprocessed text data after cleaning and preprocessing steps.

-- `bert_features_matrix.npy`: This NumPy array file contains the BERT-encoded featuhttps://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntaxres extracted from the preprocessed text data.
-It is used as input for training the machine learning model.
+- `bert_features_matrix.npy`: BERT-encoded features extracted from preprocessed text data.

-- `reduced_bert_features.npy`: This NumPy array file contains the BERT-encoded features reduced to lower dimensions using Principal Component Analysis (PCA).
-It can be used as an alternative input for training the machine learning model.
+- `reduced_bert_features.npy`: BERT-encoded features reduced to lower dimensions using PCA.

 ### Usage

-1. **Training the Model**: To train the machine learning model, run the code in the `trainmodel.ipynb` notebook.
-Ensure that the `cleaned_texts.csv` file containing preprocessed text data is available in the directory.
+1. **Training the Model**: Run the code in `trainmodel.ipynb` to train the machine learning model using preprocessed text data.

-2. **Generating Predictions**: Use the `aicp_final-version.ipynb` notebook to run the entire pipeline, including data preprocessing, feature extraction, model training, and prediction generation.
-Make sure to have the trained model (`my_trained_model.h5`) and label encoder (`label_encoder.pkl`) files available.
+2. **Generating Predictions**: Use `aicp_final-version.ipynb` to run the entire pipeline, including data preprocessing, feature extraction, model training, and prediction generation.

+3. **Downloading Files**: Use `download_files.ipynb` to automatically download files from a list of URLs provided in an Excel file.

 ### Dependencies